zubairabid/CL2-Project/Progress in Project so far.md

 1. Use sentence level at sentiwordnet
 2. If odd number of negations (fix this maybe?) then invert the positive/negative score of the sentence.
 OR.
 Look if negation is next to a content word
 3. First sentences more important than later (pyramid - use a parabolic curve to grade).
 Take a weighted average of sentence contributions.
-4. Titles do not help much
+4. Titles **do help**
+5. The swn itself is wrong on occasion.
+Eg: 'arrested'